You are afraid of sharks, but want to swim, surfing and diving in the ocean.

 Knowing how to fight off a shark attack is a critical skill for anyone enjoying activities in the ocean.

-Shark attacks are rare but usually happen when people accidentally or unknowingly enter the shark’s territory.
+Shark attacks on boat and swimming time are rare but usually happen when people accidentally or unknowingly enter the shark’s territory.

 Surviving a shark attack is one of the most frightening and terrifying experiences anyone can endure.